 The proposed tutoring system follows a 3-tier architectural style.
 In the presentation tier users connect to the system through a web interface; the logic tier consists of a multi-agent system; agents connect with a semantic repository in order to access the domain related reusable learning objects and student profiles (data tier).
-The multi agent system is implemented using the Java Agent Development Framework (JADE), a middleware for the development and execution of peer to peer applications following the agent-based development paradigm [4].
+The multi agent system is implemented using the Java Agent Development Framework (JADE), a middleware for the development and execution of peer to peer applications following the agent-based development paradigm (Bellifemine et al., 2003).

 The system has been designed in the context of the Hellenic Open University (HOU).
 HOU has a mission to offer university level education using distance learning methodology and to develop the appropriate material and teaching methods.
 Currently, HOU offers 31 undergraduate and postgraduate Study Programs with a total of approximately 30,000 students, coached by 1,700 tutors in 1,550 groups (20 students per group on average).
 Students of the HOU usually live in disparate locations all over the country.
 Besides being students they usually have families and working obligations so they have pressing time constraints for studying.
 Given the special characteristics of an adult distance learning education system, the provision of tools, such as the one presented here, that can facilitate the learning process and enhance the learning experience are of great importance.

-The rest of the text is structured as follows.
-In Section 2 we elaborate on the ontological models we have implemented in order to represent the learners and generally the knowledge of the domain to be taught.
-Section 3 presents our agent-based ITS architecture focusing on the tutor agent organization and logic.
+The rest of the paper is structured as follows.
+Section 2 provides related work on agent-based elearning systems.
+In the following section we elaborate on the ontological models we have implemented in order to represent the learners and generally the knowledge of the domain to be taught.
+Section 4 presents our agent-based ITS architecture focusing on the tutor agent organization and logic.
 A detailed system usage example is provided in order to demonstrate system's functionality.
-The next section provides a preliminary evaluation of our current accomplishments.
-The advantages of the proposed approach are laid out, especially in the setting of a distance learning education system and future directions of work for its improvement are discussed.
-Section 5 provides related work on agent-based e-learning systems.
+The next section contains a discussion of the developed system and provides future directions of work for its improvement.
 Finally our conclusions are given.